 The river is probably the best area for families as here you will find great priced self-contained accommodation, plenty of cafes and of course the stunning Noosa River.
 When I say river, I am not referring to a brown ugly body of water, the Noosa River is pristine with crystal clear calm warm water, and sandy banks just perfect for little ones.
 Along the Noosa River you can also hire kayaks, SUP boards and boats.

 The Noosa National Park is also an amazing place to explore.
 Here you will find the most beautiful beaches in the world!
 The beaches are situated in little coves dotted around the park and the water here is calm (some with small gentle waves), crystal clear and full of fish.
 The ocean is surrounded by lush trees – easily the most picturesque beaches I have ever come across.

 Apart from beaches, the Sunshine Coast also has some great family attractions.
-Check out SeaLife, the famous Australia Zoo, Eumundi Markets, The Ginger Factory and lovely the hinterland.
+Check out SeaLife Sunshine Coast, the famous Australia Zoo, Eumundi Markets, The Ginger Factory and the lovely hinterland.

 Whilst Bundaberg is not usually on most people’s list when visiting Queensland – if you like quiet little beach towns with amazingly friendly people than it should be!
 I particularly recommend a few days in Bundaberg if you are doing a road trip from Brisbane to Far North Queensland.

 Bundaberg is located 4.5 hours drive north of Brisbane and is a lovely rural area.
 Bundaberg is very famous for a few things – Bundaberg Rum, the Mon Repos turtles and being the start of the southern end of the Great Barrier Reef.